AdvaithD/CS251/chapter1.md

   * Hiding
     * If given the hash y = H\(x\) theres no feasible way to figure out the input x.
     * A hash function is hiding when a secret value r is chosen from a probability distribution  that has high min-entropy.
 Then given H\(r \|\| x\) it is infeasible to find x.
+    * **min-entropy: **Measure of how predictable an outcome is.
+High min-entropy implies that the distribution is spread out.
   * puzzle friendliness
 * Message digests
   * x and y unique =&gt; H\(x\) and H\(y\) are unique.
     * If  someone knew x and y that were unique, but have the same hash, that would violate our assumption that H is collision resistance
   * SecureBox - authenticated online file storage system
     * Upload files and ensure integrity using hashes.